Heart Bypass Surgery

-If you have severe coronary artery disease and plaque build-up in your arteries that is blocking the flow of oxygen-rich blood to your heart, we may need to perform coronary artery bypass graft surgery (CABG), also called bypass surgery.
+If you have severe coronary artery disease and plaque build-up in your arteries that is blocking the flow of oxygen-rich blood to your heart, we may need to perform coronary artery bypass graft (CABG) surgery, also called heart bypass surgery.
 This open-heart procedure involves rerouting the blood flow to the heart by surgically attaching an additional blood flow vessel to bypass a blocked or extremely narrowed coronary artery.

-To perform a CABG, we reroute the blood flow using a vein from your leg, an existing artery in your chest wall, or an artery from your forearm (radial artery).
+To perform a CABG surgery, we reroute the blood flow using a vein from your leg, an existing artery in your chest wall, or an artery from your forearm (radial artery).
 We take one end of this blood vessel and connect it to the aorta where the coronary artery originates and the other end to the affected coronary artery, below the blockage area.
 This creates an alternate route for blood flow.
 Coronary artery bypass graft surgery takes between two to six hours to perform and you typically remain in the hospital for three to five days afterwards.